Death – are we ready?

 I think we often think about being ready in that moment just before we die rather than whether we are ready before that moment.
 It’s not just about that moment, because we really can have no idea what that’s going to look like.
 We can’t plan for that moment.

 But, how can we be ready if we have no idea what the end of our life will we look like?

-For me, part of exploring this question isn’t about trying to imagine that moment but instead learning to be ok with not knowing.
-I have always struggled with the unknown because I am naturally a planner who likes to make sure I have everything covered.
+Part of exploring this question isn’t about trying to imagine that moment but instead learning to be ok with not knowing.
+I have always struggled with the unknown.
+I am naturally a planner who likes to make sure I have everything covered.
 I have learned however that even when I can’t plan for everything, I can still plan and choose to be ok with the unknown elements.
 Because, there’s nothing I can do about them.